 Today I would like to share with you some thoughts about 5G technology.
 I will try to answer the question “will 5G technology be successful and what will it really provide for customers”.

 You’ve probably heard that there is information about the first commercial cellular networks offering 5G mobile services.
-In practice, I myself have already found several videos promoting the speed test results from the web in various cities in Europe, Asia and America.
+In practice, I myself have already found several videos promoting the speed test results from the web in various cities in Europe, Asia, and America.
 Such videos show two numerical values that are very important for the client.
 Transmission speed towards the client, i.e. download speed (DL speed) at the level of up to 1.2 Gbit/s and the latency of 25-45 ms.

 The first is the speed of 5G and it is amazing.

 We know from practice that such results in the city, despite technological capabilities, are rarely achievable.
 And here is an explanation of why this is so.
-The cellular network, unlike a dedicated fibre-optic link, provides a radio signal in a manner shared between all customers in a given area.
+The cellular network, unlike a dedicated fiber-optic link, provides a radio signal in a manner shared between all customers in a given area.
 In a word, the internet speed of 1 Gbit/s must be divided among all willing customers in a given area.

 In terms of 5G technology, it will be exactly the same as in the case of the currently best mobile internet, i.e. LTE.
-However, this does not change the fact that the speeds that the customer will achieve in the 5G network will be higher, because the bandwidth of the 5G base station is several times higher than in 4G/LTE.
+However, this does not change the fact that the speeds that the customer will achieve in the 5G network will be higher because the bandwidth of the 5G base station is several times higher than in 4G/LTE.

 Now let’s deal with the second parameter, latency.

 Skilled observers will quickly realize that despite the much higher speed, the delay parameter is not less.
 Media announcements promise even 1-2 ms compared to 20-40 ms, hopefully.